you68681/GPAR/README.md

 2. Progran Synthesis

-2.1 compile the planner.
+2.1 compile the planner for program synthesis and validation.
 ```shell
 ./scripts/compile_main.sh
 ./scripts/compile_validator.sh
 ```

 2.2.
-Search a program for ARC tasks
+Search a program for an ARC task.

- ./main.bin GP_Panner Number_of_Probelm_Line Novelty_Threshold Pointer_Indices Problem_Training_FILE Problem_Testing_File Heuristics
+ ./main.bin GP_Planner Number_of_Program_Line Novelty_Threshold Pointer_Indices Training_Problem_Folder Testing_Problem_Folder Heuristics

  For exmaple:

 ```shell
 ./main.bin PGP 3 1 no1:node ./new_color_task/67385a82/cc4_training/ ./new_color_task/67385a82/cc4_testing/ hp hln
 ```

-Heuristics can be none so default heuristic will be used (hp hln).

-The resulting program should looks like:
+The output should looks like:
 ```shell
 [INFO] SOLUTION FOUND!!!
 [INFO] Expanded nodes: 26